 I didn’t realize how much I loved to eat waffles until I actually started making them—and devouring them.
 Or how delicious REAL maple syrup tastes!

 I admit, for many years I fell into the blissfully ignorant trap that is sugar-free syrup.
 I pretty much ate sugar-free anything.
 Not only are the artificial sweeteners questionable for their health risks, they play trickery with your brain and actually cause you to over eat.

 In my case, it wasn’t biochemical trickery.
 It was more psychological.
 Since I’d eat fewer calories with the sugar-free syrup, I’d just eat ALL the pancakes, waffles and French toast—and rationalize that it was okay.

-I’ll never forget how difficult it was to be comfortable eating butter again.
+Even though I have no cut out dairy, I’ll never forget how difficult it was to be comfortable eating butter again.
 No matter how ridiculous that might sound, the aftermath of a fat- and calorie-fearing mentality paves a long road to recovery.
-It took me nearly 10 years to discover the delightful world where butter is blended with coffee and generously slathered on whole wheat carbohydrates.
+It took me nearly 10 years to discover the delightful world where butter or healthy fats are blended with coffee and generously slathered on whole wheat carbohydrates.
 I giggle and wince as I reminisce the misguided eating habits of the past.

-Of course, I’d recommend making these waffles with a homemade crockpot applesauce.
+Of course, you could make these waffles with a homemade crockpot applesauce.
 It’s extremely simple, cost effective and gives you better control of what’s in your food.
-But if you have store bought already at home, I can’t see you use it, and I don’t hold grudges.

 Whole Wheat Applesauce Waffles